• Contact Us

 set pam_policy=ldap; exit;'

-1. Assign the new Rights Profile to All Users
+Assign New Rights Profile to All Users

 Use pfedit to add the new policy to the PROFS_GRANTED declaration.